-The HYLLIS — one of the most practical and affordable ranges in IKEA.
+The IKEA HYLLIS — one of the most practical and affordable shelves in IKEA.
 In a nutshell, it’s sturdy, lightweight and approved for use in wet areas.

 It’s no wonder we find IKEA HYLLIS units everywhere.
 From bedrooms to kitchens to the garden.